cloudera/hue/docs/docs-site/content/administrator/configuration/connectors/_index.md

 The region should be set to the AWS region corresponding to the S3 account.
 By default, this region will be set to 'us-east-1'.

-**Using Ozone**
-Apache Ozone should work out of the box.

 **Using Ceph**
 New end points have been added in [HUE-5420](https://issues.cloudera.org/browse/HUE-5420)

 ### Azure File Systems

-Hue's file browser can now allow users to explore, manage, and upload data in an ADLS v1 or ADLS v2 (ABFS), in addition to HDFS and S3.
+Hue's file browser can now allow users to explore, manage, and upload data in an ADLS v1 or ADLS v2 (ABFS), in addition to HDFS, Ozone and S3.

 In order to add an Azure account to Hue, you'll need to configure Hue with valid Azure credentials, including the client ID, client secret and tenant ID.
 These keys can securely stored in a script that outputs the actual access key and secret key to stdout to be read by Hue (this is similar to how Hue reads password scripts).
 In order to use script files, add the following section to your hue.ini configuration file: